Before we dig into the mechanics of viral communication marketing, let’s recap. In the last chapter, we covered:

 Hotmail – The Legendary Viral Sensation

 In 1995, two friends, Sabeer Bhatia and Jack Smith, came up with an idea for a free web-based email client, which would eventually be called Hotmail.
 Their service worked like a charm, but after exhausting a bit of traction from some niche PR on online message boards, growth slowed.

-While they raised a small round of venture capital from a Silicon Valley firm called Draper Fisher Jurvetson, this was nowhere near the most lucrative contribution they made to Hotmail’s success.
-As this began to happen, Tim Draper, a partner at the aforementioned firm, suggested they include an onramp.
+To stay afloat they raised a small round of venture capital from a Silicon Valley firm called Draper Fisher Jurvetson.
+On top of providing some much needed cash, this firm also had an idea that would prove very lucrative to Hotmail’s success.
+Tim Draper, a partner at the Draper Fisher Jurvetson, suggested the company include an onramp.
 This came in the form of a small message at the bottom of every email sent by a Hotmail user.

 It was quick and simple, and just said “Get your free email account at Hotmail.”
 The last word was linked back to the site.

-Bhatia and Smith pushed back reflexively, thinking it to be a spammy move, but as they began to run out of options and money, they gave in and tried it.
-What happened next was unexpected.
+Reflexively, Bhatia and Smith pushed back.
+To them it initially felt like a spammy move, but as they began to run out of options and money they gave in.
+What happened next was entirely unexpected.